Skip to content

 But sitting with these questions isn’t failing.
 It’s the work.

-Identity - The difference between who you are and who you think you should be.
-Why the “real you” isn’t hiding somewhere waiting to be discovered.
+1. Identity - Start here.
+The gap between who you are and who you think you should be is usually the root of feeling lost.